Business track

 Rolling admissions.
 Application review will begin upon receipt of all required application materials.

-Hossein Hakimzadeh, program director for the BS in Informatics, is associate professor of computer science and director of informatics at IU South Bend.
+Hossein Hakimzadeh is an associate professor of computer science and director of informatics at IU South Bend.
 He holds a PhD in Computer Science from North Dakota State University.
 His research interests include database management systems and software engineering.
 Among courses taught are Introduction to Programming, Systems Analysis and Design, Object Oriented Programming, and Advanced Database Concepts.
 He has received funding for curriculum and course development and assessment; attracting, enrolling, and retaining students; and enhancing high-tech job opportunities in Indiana.
 Hakimzadeh is an advocate for student success through the Center for Internship, Volunteerism, and Entrepreneurship in Computer Science (CIVECS), which promotes internship opportunities and entrepreneurship and seeks to enhance high-tech job opportunities via software engineering startups.

 Rob Elliot